 The results provided by the C program are summarized in~\Cref{resultsTable}, where $N$ is the number of qubits, \# contexts is the number of contexts (i.e., the number of rows of $A$ and $E$), \# neg. contexts is the number of contexts with negative sign among them, \# obs. is the number of observables (i.e., the number of columns of $A$), $d$ is the contextuality degree, and $D(N)$ is the number of $N$-qubits doilies, given in~\cite[Section 3]{MSGDH}.

 Results are grouped by family of configurations (first column), and \# config° is the number of configurations in this family.
 The numbers of subspaces computed by the C program for any $N$ and $k$ match those given by~(\ref{sub-sympl}).
-The column $C/NC$ indicates whether all the configurations in this family are $C$ontextual or not ($NC$).
-Since the generators of $\mathcal{W}_2$ are its lines, their properties given in the first block for lines are not repeated in the block for generators.
+The column C/NC indicates whether all the configurations in this family are Contextual or Not Contextual.
+Since the generators of $W_2$ are its lines, their properties given in the first block for lines are not repeated in the block for generators.

-\Cref{resultsTable} significantly extends Table~2 in~\cite{DHGMS22}, in which the bounds for the contextuality degree $d$ for lines with $n = 3, 4, 5$ qubits should be, according to~\cite{Cab10}, the numbers \textit{90}, \textit{1908} and \textit{35400} of negative contexts, instead of the numbers \textit{135}, \textit{1539} and \textit{16155} of the corresponding bound $b$, with the notations of~\Cref{sec:degree}.
+\Cref{resultsTable} significantly extends Table~2 in~\cite{DHGMS22}, in which the bounds for the contextuality degree $d$ for lines with $N = 3, 4, 5$ qubits should be, according to~\cite{Cab10}, the numbers \textit{90}, \textit{1908}, and \textit{35400} of negative contexts, instead of the numbers \textit{135}, \textit{1539}, and \textit{16155} of the corresponding bound $b$, with the notations of~\Cref{sec:degree}.

 For a quicker orientation, the new results and improved bounds, detailed in the rest of this section, are shown in the \textbf{bold font style} in~\Cref{resultsTable}.